Mount Laguna Trails Restoration Project

 The purpose of the project is to improve recreational infrastructure within the Laguna Mountain Recreation Area of the Descanso Ranger District on the Cleveland National Forest.
 This project will improve recreational infrastructure to accommodate the growing demands of the public and reduce recreational impacts on critical natural and cultural resources.

-Some highlights from the Proposed Action include:
+Some highlights include:

-• NEW TRAILS: Construction of 7.96 miles of new trails including alignments from Penny Pines to Pioneer Mail and then on to Lucky 5 on the west side of Sunrise Highway which will include a partnership with Anza Borrego State Park
+- NEW TRAILS: Construction of 7.96 miles of new trails including alignments from Penny Pines to Pioneer Mail and then on to Lucky 5 on the west side of Sunrise Highway which will include a partnership with Anza Borrego State Park

-• SANCTIONED Legacy Trail: Approves some currently unsanctioned trails to be brought into the system (such as the Luge Trail on Wooded Hill)
+- SANCTIONED Legacy Trail: Approves some currently unsanctioned trails to be brought into the system (such as the Luge Trail on Wooded Hill)

-• REROUTES: Reroute designated unsustainable alignments out of the meadow or away from other sensitive areas to improve trail user experience and protect resources
+- REROUTES: Reroute designated unsustainable alignments out of the meadow or away from other sensitive areas to improve trail user experience and protect resources

-• MTB OPTIMIZED TRAILS: Inclusion of limited mountain bike only trails some of which include features as well as directional signage.
+- MTB OPTIMIZED TRAILS: Inclusion of limited mountain bike only trails some of which include features as well as directional signage.

-• PROTECT: Reduce the overall impacts on critical natural and cultural resources which includes installing boardwalks or bridges or utilizing other techniques to protect surrounding habitat when reroutes are not indicated.
+- PROTECT: Reduce the overall impacts on critical natural and cultural resources which includes installing boardwalks or bridges or utilizing other techniques to protect surrounding habitat when reroutes are not indicated.

 July 2016: Descanso Ranger District Recreation Officer invited to SDMBA Advocacy meeting.

-February 2017: SDMBA approached Descanso Ranger District with an interest in working on improving the beloved Mount Laguna trail system
+February 2017: SDMBA approached Descanso Ranger District with an interest in working on improving the Mount Laguna trail system

 March 2017-March 2018: several proposal were created, ground-truthed, presented, modified, enhanced, removed and rendered.